expel-io/gke-preemptible-nodes-tutorial/README.md

 No resources found
 ```

-After deploy nginx, the preemptible node pool will be scaled up and the `kubectl get pod -l app=node-termination-handler -o wide` will show running pods.
+After deploying nginx, the preemptible node pool will be scaled up and the `kubectl get pod -l app=node-termination-handler -o wide` will show running pods.

 ### Deploy nginx